qingh2o/Team-Profile-Generator-Node/README.md

   * When a user selects the **None** option then they exit the application, and the HTML is generated.

-* Call the `render` function (provided for you) and pass in an array containing all employee objects;
+* Call the `render` function and pass in an array containing all employee objects;
   * The `render` function will generate and return a block of HTML including templated divs for each employee!

 * Create an HTML file using the HTML returned from the `render` function.